onqtam/headjack/docs/quotes_and_notes/BOOK_QUOTES.md

 >
 > ...
 You do not create dynamic equality just by raising the level of those at the bottom, but rather by making the rich rotate—or by forcing people to incur the possibility of creating an opening.
 >
-> The way to make society more equal is by forcing (through skin in the game) the rich to be subjected to the risk of exiting from the 1 percent." - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)
+> The way to make society more equal is by forcing (through skin in the game) the rich to be subjected to the risk of exiting from the 1 percent.
+>
+> Our condition here is stronger than mere income mobility.
+Mobility means that someone can become rich.
+The no-absorbing-barrier condition means that someone who is rich should never be certain to stay rich." - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)

 > "" - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)